 Before you think about going vegan, you might want to learn about eight diet dangers that can result from this extreme plan.

 Have you ever wondered if a vegan diet would help you manage your weight and resolve any nagging health problems?
 That’s the promise that is often made around this trend.
 I’m here to dispel the myth that veganism is the healthiest diet and works for everyone.

-Most of you know me as creator of the Clean Eating Kitchen website and host of the Clean Eating for Women podcast.
+Most of you know me as creator of the Clean Eating Kitchen website.
 Today, I wanted to share my thoughts on potential health issues that can result from a vegan diet.
 I have a masters in public health nutrition, but I’m also a woman on a healing journey, looking to find more natural and holistic ways to feel better and recover from health issues resulting from decades of eating a Standard America Diet (you can read more about me here).

 My health problems in the past included: